-When Trello display tasks like sticky notes on the whiteboard (called Kanban boards), Freedcamp gives more options for displaying tasks.
+For example, when Trello display tasks like sticky notes on the whiteboard (called Kanban boards), Freedcamp gives more options for displaying tasks.
 Its options including a Task List, Sticky Notes, and Gantt Chart view.

 Table of contents

-The two platforms also can be used by Agile teams.
-However, Trello is best used as a Kanban solution, while Freedcamp has the ability to supports both the Scrum and Kanban methods.
 In addition, Freedcamp has Issue Tracker that provides a clear and centralized overview for requests and their current state.
 Thus, you can keep track of issues through their entire lifecycle using Freedcamp.

 |Project Planning & Scheduling|